Accrediting agencies ensure that school operations and academic practices meet acceptable levels of quality.

 Progress Update: The Global Commission approved candidate status unanimously on June 19, 2019.

-Note that BYU only accepts high school or college work completed through an accredited institution.
+Note that BYU only accepts high school or college transcripts completed through an accredited institution.
 Cognia (formerly AdvancEd) is one of the accrediting agencies accepted by BYU.
 See: https://admissions.byu.edu/accreditation

 Note also that most colleges and universities, including BYU, accept homeschooled students who do not have an accredited transcript or diploma, based on other criteria.